 The history of food that I present in Hungry for Revolution is a story of how Chileans came to understand the everyday meaning of concepts like social welfare, economic justice, economic democracy, and citizenship in the twentieth century.
 But it is also a story about whose interests the Chilean state and economy, both past and present, have been set up to serve.

-Joshua Frens-String is Assistant Professor of History at the University of Texas at Austin and an associate of the Teresa Lozano Long Institute of Latin American Studies (LLILAS).
+Joshua Frens-String is an Assistant Professor of History at the University of Texas at Austin and an associate of the Teresa Lozano Long Institute of Latin American Studies (LLILAS).
 He is the author of Hungry for Revolution: The Politics of Food and the Making of Modern Chile (UC Press, 2021).